-- 1. After review and approval, a copy of the final report including modifications by the Graduate.

-Medical Education Committee will be provided to the program director of the program reviewed. - 2.
-The Designated Institutional Official, and the Graduate Medical Education Committee will monitor outcomes of the special review process, including actions taken by the program and/or the institution. - 3.
-The program director will provide a report as to the progress of the approved action plans at Graduate Medical Education Committee meetings and as requested by the Graduate Medical Education Committee as they coincide with the implementation timetable and/or until the Graduate Medical Education Committee determines all components have been adequately met. - 4.
-Once the Graduate Medical Education Committee concludes that the issues that triggered the Special Review Process have undergone correction and are no longer a concern the Graduate Medical Education Committee will note completion of the Special Review process.
+- 1. After review and approval, a copy of the final report including modifications by the Graduate Medical Education Committee will be provided to the program director of the program reviewed.
+This shall be completed within 30 days of the Special Review. - 2.
+The Designated Institutional Official will monitor outcomes of the special review process on a weekly basis, including actions taken by the program and/or the institution. - 3.
+The program director or designee (e.g., Associate Program Director) will provide a report as to the progress of the approved action plans, at least every 30 days, at Graduate Medical Education Committee meetings and as requested by the Graduate Medical Education Committee as they coincide with the implementation timetable and/or until the Graduate Medical Education Committee determines all components have been adequately met. - 4.
+Once the Graduate Medical Education Committee concludes that the issues that triggered the Special Review Process have undergone correction and are no longer a concern, the Graduate Medical Education Committee will note completion of the Special Review process.
+The ACGME provides ultimate decision-making regarding resolution of citations and accreditation statuses.